 Why is National Prescription Drug Take Back Day important?

 Most people who abuse prescription opioids get them for free from a friend or relative (CDC).
 Also, a common misperception among youth is that prescription drugs are safer or less harmful than other drugs.
 In the past year, 2/3 of teens who misused pain relievers report that they got them from family and friends, including their home’s medicine cabinets (SAMHSA).
 The best way to ensure your prescription drugs are not used in a way that is unsafe or illegal is to dispose of them.

 How can I dispose of my medications if I miss the event?

-If you miss the DEA’s Prescription Drug Take Back Day, you can also locate a year-round drug disposal collection site near you here.
+If you miss the DEA’s Prescription Drug Take Back Day, you can also locate a year-round drug disposal collection site near you.
+A list of year-round disposal locations in Gwinnett, Newton, Rockdale and DeKalb can be found here.
+A nationwide search tool provided by the DEA is also available here.
 In addition, there are safe ways to dispose of your medications at home, which are detailed here.

 How do I help promote National Prescription Drug Take Back Day?